Conveniently Build a Simple GIS Application Platform

-If you want to quickly have GIS service capabilities without building a GIS server, SuperMap Online provides a way of renting and buying a dedicated GIS server.
-Based on Cloud Storage, you can upload data and publish services conveniently.
-At the same time combined with the Cloud Analysis API and Cloud Storage API services for secondary development.
+If you want to quickly obtain GIS service capabilities without building a GIS server, SuperMap Online provides a way to build your own GIS server by renting instead of purchasing.
+Based on Cloud Storage, you can upload data and publish services conveniently, and proceed sencondary development combining with API services.

-This example will lead you: upload data in Cloud Storage, publish the data as a REST map service and set it to be public, then call it on your webpage.
-The sample data is the map of Beijing and Tianjin, click to download the sample data.
+This example will lead you: upload data, publish the data as a REST map service and set the permission to public, then you can use it on your own webpage.
+The sample data is the map of Beijing and Tianjin, click to download sample data.

 Step1 Upload data and publish service